elilee476/elilee476.github.io/_posts/2024-10-XX-con-law-conceptual-analysis.md

 I hope the reader can already see that as in the case of conceptual analysis, we are dealing here with the same play of:
 1. Empirical facts about current uses of something (a legal rule rather than a concept)
-2. Intutions in a classroom
+2. Intuitions in a classroom generally composed of a niche sociological caste
 3. These use of those intuitions to search for a kind of higher normative authority that can stand above and guide real-world empirical behavior (in this case: intepretations of legal rules by courts).